Barging the Canal across France

 What you Need to Know

 The last time I flew Air France was over on the Concorde and back in coach, I wasn’t impressed.
 Today I have to say that the flying experience on AF was just great!
-The connection to Montpellier seamless and on board service better than average.
-Food was just fine and service complete.
+The connection to Montpellier seamless and onboard service better than average.
+The food was just fine and service complete.
 Click here for their info: AirFrance.com

 Food and Wine

 The region of Languedoc-Roussillon is jam-packed with vineyards and the wine has steadily gathered the attention it deserves.
 Besides visiting the vineyards themselves several communities of growers have joined in coops and have tasting rooms.